 - Learning Outcomes

-- Students will have a detailed knowledge of the legal issues that arise from the provision of healthcare.
+Students who successfully complete this paper will have a detailed knowledge of the legal issues that arise from the provision of healthcare.